Spanish Revolution of 1936: Related subsequent events

-On October 21, a demonstration by anarchist and socialist militants took place in front of the San Miguel de los Reyes prison in Valencia, threatening to break down the doors if the prisoners were not freed.
-On November 12, the CNT withdrew from the FPA committees.
+On 21 October, a demonstration by anarchist and socialist militants took place in front of the San Miguel de los Reyes prison in Valencia, threatening to break down the doors if the prisoners were not freed.
+On 12 November, the CNT withdrew from the FPA committees.

-On January 6, 1938, the government published a decree prohibiting all new issuances of banknotes and coins by committees, municipalities, corporations, etc.; and a period of one month was given for them to be withdrawn from circulation, in an attempt to end the last remnants of the revolution.
+On 6 January 1938, the government published a decree prohibiting all new issuances of banknotes and coins by committees, municipalities, corporations, etc.; and a period of one month was given for them to be withdrawn from circulation, in an attempt to end the last remnants of the revolution.

 During that year many of the large landowners returned and demanded the return of their property.
 Collectivization was progressively annulled despite its popular support.

-Sam Dolgoff estimated that about eight million people participated directly or at least indirectly in the Spanish revolution, which he claimed "came closer to realizing the ideal of the free stateless society on a vast scale than any other revolution in history".

 Social revolution

 Economic

 The most notable aspect of the social revolution was the establishment of a libertarian socialist economy based on coordination through decentralized and horizontal federations of participatory industrial collectives and agrarian communes.
 Andrea Oltmares, professor in the University of Geneva, in the course of an address of some length, said:

 The key developments of the revolution were those related to the ownership and development of the economy in all its phases: management, production, and distribution.
 This was accomplished through widespread expropriation and collectivization of privately owned resources, in adherence to the anarchist belief that private property is authoritarian in nature.

 Numerous experiments with management and control of workers and agrarian collectivizations were carried out throughout the republican territory.
 In some towns and cities, the transformations were spontaneous and took different paths.
 However, in a large number of cases the first steps were in imitation of those taken in Barcelona.